⨁ N-ary Circled Plus Operator

 How to type N-ary Circled Plus Operator on Mac / Windows / Linux?

-Windows: Use the Emoji Panel (Win + .) or copy/paste ⨁.
+Windows: Use the Emoji Panel (Win + .), the Character Map app, or copy/paste ⨁.

 macOS: Use Character Viewer (Control + Command + Space) and search by name, or copy/paste.